fwextensions/sf-pools/prd.md

 The application will be a Next.js web application.
 *   **Frontend**: Built with Next.js (using the **App Router** paradigm), React v19, and TypeScript.
 Tailwind v4 CSS for styling.
 Shadcn UI for components.
 *   **Backend/API**: Next.js Route Handlers (within the `src/app/api/` directory) will handle requests, such as initiating PDF processing.
-*   **PDF Processing**: A core TypeScript module (`src/lib/pdf-processor.ts`) will encapsulate the logic for sending PDF data to an LLM (e.g., Gemini 2.5 Pro via Vercel AI SDK) and parsing the structured schedule data.
+*   **PDF Processing**: A core TypeScript module (`src/lib/pdf-processor.ts`) encapsulates the logic for sending PDF data to an LLM via the Vercel AI SDK.
+Default model: Gemini 2.5 Flash (for speed/cost).
+Optionally use Gemini 2.5 Pro for higher quality.
 *   **Data Storage**: Initially, processed schedules will be stored in a JSON file (`public/data/all_schedules.json`) bundled with the application.
 Future iterations might explore database solutions.
 *   **Deployment**: Vercel is the preferred platform for deployment.
+Deployment has been moved to a later milestone (see Milestone 8).
 *   **Path Aliases**: The project utilizes path aliases (e.g., `@/lib/...`, `@/components/...`) for cleaner and more maintainable import statements, configured in `tsconfig.json`.

 **5. Key Features & Use Cases**